Gallery of Silver Sages

 I, however, never liked using the chemicals and often wondered how toxic they were.
 At 44, I had a midlife crisis of sorts and began making some changes in my life.
 Over the next 7 years I became a trained group facilitator, which challenged me to go within and reconnect with my own inner wisdom.
 One day, while looking at myself in the mirror, it seemed to me that a “wise woman” was getting ready to emerge.
 To facilitate that process, I stopped coloring my hair.
 When my natural color finally grew in, it was entirely gray.
 It took a while to get used to my gray hair and to learn how to care for it properly.
 Soon, friends started complimenting me on my silver hair.
 Though I suspect my hair might make me look a few years older than I really am, I’m very happy with it.
 The wise woman within wouldn’t have it any other way.

-Alyce Barry is a Shadow Work facilitator in Longmont, Colorado, and the bestselling author of “Practically Shameless.”
+I am a Shadow Work facilitator in Longmont, Colorado, and author of the bestselling book “Practically Shameless.”
 Learn more at www.AlyceBarry.com.

 blipe_opt1.jpg